cablelabs/Streamlined_Onboarding_Demo/README.md

   * Scripts that can be used to execute a basic run of DPP with `wpa_cli` and `hostapd_cli`, found in the `scripts/` directory.
-  * Example configuration files for the HostAP components, which can be "installed" in a location like `/usr/local/etc/streamlined_onboarding`;
-    these configurations provide the basic settings required in HostAP for DPP to function.
+  * Example configuration files for the HostAP components, which can be installed in a location like `/etc/opt/streamlined_onboarding` or `/usr/local/etc/streamlined_onboarding`; these configurations provide the basic settings required in HostAP for DPP to function.
   * IoTivity-Lite-based example OCF Devices with a graphical interface, written in Python, found in the `ocf_devices` directory.